How to Configure DHCP Relay Agent on Cisco Routers

 Configuring DHCP relay agents

-Router Interface Connected local subnet
+Router Interface Connected to the local subnet

 Router1 Fa0/0 10.0.0.0/8